Rastalamm/topic-list/README.md

 ##Typescript
 A free, open-sourced programming language developed and maintained by Microsoft.
 It is a typed superset of JS that complies to plain Javascript everywhere.
+The two main goals of Typescript are:
+1. to statically identify constructs that are likely to be errors
+2. To provide a structuring mechanism for larger pieces of code.

 ##Bubble Sort